edinburgh-napier/SET09102/notes/unit1_code_quality/code_smells_tips.md

     > Don’t let technical debt accumulate.
 Code smells are often the first sign of technical
     > debt building up.
     >
-    > Create a strategy for identifying and prioritizing technical debt.
+    > Create a strategy for identifying and prioritising technical debt.
 Keep a list of
     > refactoring tasks in your project backlog and address them regularly.

 9. Stay Consistent with Best Practices